jsfix-ci/jsC8/README.md

 client.useTenant(tenant_name);
 ```

-### With token
+### Auth with Token

-If you want to login with token then you just need to pass the token wrapping in Object with your region URL with specific fabric.
+If you want to login with a token, you need to pass the token wrapping in an object with your region URL with a specific fabric.

-Note: Default value for fabric is `_system`
+> Note: Default value for fabric is `_system`

 ```js
 const jsc8 = require("jsc8");